Music hall: Origins and development

 Music-halls had their origins in 18th century London.
-It grew with the entertainment provided in the new style saloon bars of public houses during the 1830s.
+They grew with the entertainment provided in the new style saloon bars of pubs during the 1830s.
 These venues replaced earlier semi-rural amusements provided by fairs and suburban pleasure gardens such as Vauxhall Gardens and the Cremorne Gardens.
 These latter became subject to urban development and became fewer and less popular.
+From the mid-19th century music halls spread to the provincial cities, such as Bristol.

 The saloon was a room where for an admission fee or a greater price at the bar, singing, dancing, drama or comedy was performed.
 The most famous London saloon of the early days was the Grecian Saloon, established in 1825, at The Eagle (a former tea-garden), 2 Shepherdess Walk, off the City Road in east London.
 According to John Hollingshead, proprietor of the Gaiety Theatre, London (originally the Strand Music Hall), this establishment was "the father and mother, the dry and wet nurse of the Music Hall".
 Later known as the Grecian Theatre, it was here that Marie Lloyd made her début at the age of 14 in 1884.
 It is still famous because of an English nursery rhyme, with the somewhat mysterious lyrics:

 Up and down the City RoadIn and out The EagleThat's the way the money goesPop goes the weasel.

 Another famous "song and supper" room of this period was Evans Music-and-Supper Rooms, 43 King Street, Covent Garden, established in the 1840s by W.H.
 Evans.
 This venue was also known as 'Evans Late Joys' – Joy being the name of the previous owner.
 Other song and supper rooms included the Coal Hole in The Strand, the Cyder Cellars in Maiden Lane, Covent Garden and the Mogul Saloon in Drury Lane.

 The music hall as we know it developed from such establishments during the 1850s and were built in and on the grounds of public houses.
 Such establishments were distinguished from theatres by the fact that in a music hall you would be seated at a table in the auditorium and could drink alcohol and smoke tobacco whilst watching the show.
 In a theatre, by contrast, the audience was seated in stalls and there was a separate bar-room.
 An exception to this rule was the Britannia Theatre, Hoxton (1841) which somehow managed to evade this regulation and served drinks to its customers.
-Though a theatre rather than a music hall, this establishment later hosted music hall variety acts.
+Though a theatre rather than a music hall, this establishment later hosted music-hall variety acts.